 Thanks for reading!

--Austin Denison is a change management consultant from Southern California and founder/CEO of Denison Success Systems LLC.
-He is the author of The Essential Change Management Guidebook: Master The Art of Organizational Change as well as The Potential Dichotomy: The Philosophy of a Fulfilling Life.
+-Austin Denison is a management consultant and coach from Southern California and founder/CEO of Denison Success Systems LLC.
+He is the author of The Essential Change Management Guidebook: Master The Art of Organizational Change as well as The Potential Dichotomy: The Philosophy of a Fulfilling Life, and, the Best-Selling book, KICK*SS Content Marketing, How to Boost Your Brand and Gather a Following.